fredestante/algorand_vanity_wallet/README.md

 Algorand Vanity Wallet Finder.

-This repo was built following the guide provided by PureStack at https://www.purestake.com/blog/algorand-vanity-address-utility/ and their source code available at https://github.com/PureStake/api-examples/blob/master/python-examples/algo_vanity.py
+This repo was built following the guide provided by PureStake at https://www.purestake.com/blog/algorand-vanity-address-utility/ and their source code available at https://github.com/PureStake/api-examples/blob/master/python-examples/algo_vanity.py

 ## Requirements